Archive for 2012

 That’s pretty much it.
 At this point, you’ll have instant access to all your passwords wherever you go – no more forgetting which password you used on some obscure site when you signed up years ago, and much less risk of getting your accounts hijacked or broken into.
 And when the next big site loses their passwords, you’ll be able to change your password there, update your vault, and get on without worrying.

 Bonus: One thing you can do to go above and beyond this level of security is to take advantage of “two-factor authentication” where it’s offered.
 With two-factor authentication, you log in both with something you know (your password) as well as something you have (often your mobile phone).
 Google offers this through their Google Authenticator phone app and it’s a great idea given how much is tied into your Google Account these days, especially when email is such a juicy target.
-Facebook also offers a similar feature which is worth turning on, as do Blizzard and PayPal.
 Many banks offer this too.
 Sometimes it’s an app, and sometimes they just send you a code via SMS.
 Turning this feature on means that even if somebody steals your password, they’d also need to steal your phone to log into your account.
 I enable these wherever I find them.

 PNGGauntlet 3: Three compressors make the smallest PNGs